 Another Vision class ship, Enchantment of the Seas was built in 1997 and has a gross tonnage of 82,910 with a max capacity of 2,730.
 Enchantment mainly operates in the Bahamas.
 This ship has a length of 916 feet with a beam of 106 feet.

-Rhapsody of the Seas was built in 1997 and currently operates both in the Caribbean and Europe.
-This ship has a gross tonnage of 78,491 with a max capacity of 2,416.
+Rhapsody of the Seas was built in 1997 and is one of the older ships in the Royal Caribbean fleet.
+This ship has a gross tonnage of 78,878 with a max capacity of 2,416.
 The ship’s length is 915 feet with a max beam of 116 feet.

-This was the first of the Vision-class ships, built in 1996.
+This was the first of the Vision-class ships, built in 1996 and is now the oldest ship with Royal Caribbean.
 With a gross tonnage of 73,817 and a max capacity of 2,440, The length of this Royal Caribbean cruise ship is 915 feet with a max beam of 118 feet.

 View Today’s Top 10 Cruise Deals on Royal Caribbean

-Here are all the current Royal Caribbean cruise ships by age from newest to oldest:
+Here are all the current Royal Caribbean ships by age from newest to oldest:

 - Wonder of the Seas, 2022